-Sometimes, anger is as a result of display of power; behind it may be a fearful heart.
+Sometimes, anger is as a result of the display of power; behind it may be a fearful heart.
 Most outbursts at the workplace are as a result of insecurity.
 Behind anger is a display of human weaknesses.
 Transferred aggression can be encountered at the workplace especially where there is job dissatisfaction, lack of openness in communication and many other things.

 Avoid reacting to other people’s behavior.
 There is a tendency to pick the tone behind the hurtful words spoken or used in an email and react to those words in like manner.
 When we are confronted by an angry person, we could feel under attack and tend to either attack back or become defensive.
 Responding to anger this way does not resolve a conflict.
 It only aggravates it and leads to more hurt.

 You can choose to be boss over your own emotion by learning to control it.
-When your emotions are under control, your choice of words and manner of approach in resolving the issue will make you a happier person.
+When your emotions are under control, your choice of words and manner of approach to resolving the issue will make you a happier person.

 Deal with how those words affect you before responding via email.
 This may take a while.
 But the wait is crucial, even if the temporary silence could be misinterpreted.
 Delay till you have dealt with every negative emotion arising from your interaction with your boss.
 However, do not delay for too long, especially if you are required, for whatever reason, to respond early.